Home > GPU > GPU Buyer's Guide

 Is Photoshop better on CPU or GPU?

 Photoshop is primarily a CPU-intensive application, which means that most of its functions rely on the processor for optimal performance.
-However, with the increasing adoption of GPU-accelerated features in recent years, having a good GPU can significantly improve your experience in Photoshop.
+However, with the increasing adoption of GPU-accelerated features in recent years, having a good GPU can significantly improve your experience with photo editing.
 Tasks like real-time rendering, complex filters, and 3D manipulation benefit from a capable GPU.
-So, while Photoshop relies heavily on the CPU, a good GPU complements the CPU and enhances the overall performance.
+So, while the software relies heavily on the CPU, a good GPU complements the CPU and enhances the overall performance.

 Does Photoshop need a good GPU?